Close

 Declaring Web Components Stepper

-Steps can be declared using one of the following approaches.
+Steps can be declared the following way:

 <igc-stepper>